-[Dr. Pogue - You answered that next one yesterday pretty much.]
+Pogue: You answered that next one yesterday pretty much.

-Q. 22.
-Political difficulties with De Gaulle arose from D Day.
+22. Political difficulties with de Gaulle arose from D-Day.
 In the face of the political impasse, General Marshall attempted to keep the question of French military rearmament on a military basis.
 Any comment on this problem?

-A. Suffers from lack of proper coordination.
-The State Department in a sense wasn't functioning much.
-The Foreign Relations field was almost entirely under the President.
+. . . suffers from lack of proper coordination.
+The State Department, in a sense, wasn't functioning much.
+The foreign relations field was almost entirely under the president.
 And there wasn't, in a sense, much to turn to over there.
 With all great respect for Mr. Hull, he wasn't given much of a field to operate in.
-Sumner Welles played quite an active part for awhile but he went under in a very questionable situation and as I recall during these periods we didn't have very much to go on.
-A great contrast to that when I was Secretary of Defense, the Korean War was going on, and Secretary of State Acheson would come over with two or three of his men at the Pentagon and sit with me and the Chiefs of Staffs for hours at a time while we were trying to work out these matters.
+Sumner Welles played quite an active part for awhile, but he went under in a very questionable situation and, as I recall, during these periods we didn't have very much to go on.

+A great contrast to that when I was secretary of defense-the Korean War was going on-the secretary of state, Acheson, would come over with two or three of his men at the Pentagon and sit with me and the chiefs of staff for hours at a time while we were trying to work out these matters.
 But there was no such rule with the State Department during the war.
-As a matter of fact, it seems to me on the guidance thing they got it directly from the President and that not in concise form but rather casual statements.
+As a matter of fact, it seems to me on the guidance thing, they got it directly from the president, and that not in concise form but rather casual statements.

-I know at the time of the Mediterranean affair when we were talking about going in to Casablanca and Algiers all the conferences were in effect put under the War Department to control until this operation was accomplished.
+I know at the time of the Mediterranean affair [TORCH], when we were talking about going in to Casablanca and Algiers, all the conferences were in effect put under the War Department to control until this operation was accomplished.
 At least I was told so and I went ahead on that basis.
-Murphy would report to me.
-[Dr. Pogue - As a matter of fact, the State Department had to ask the Army for copies of the cables in order to write their own account of that whole business in North Africa because they all came through the War Department.]
-Well, that was natural because we couldn't afford to risk any leaks which would have been disastrous to us in a military way and in a naval way also.
+[Robert] Murphy would report to me.

+Pogue: As a matter of fact, the State Department had to ask the army for copies of the cables in order to write their account of that whole business in North Africa, because they all came through the War Department.

+Well, that was natural, because we couldn't afford to risk any leaks which would have been disastrous to us in a military way and a naval way, also.